MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-data-details-page.md

 ## Download .pbix file

-If you have sufficient permissions, you can download a dataset as *.pbix* file.
+For datasets, if you have sufficient permissions, you can download the dataset as a *.pbix* file.
 On the Action bar, choose **File > Download this file**.

-This option isn't available for datamarts and their corresponding auto-generated datasets.
+This option isn't available for auto-generated datasets.

 ## Manage permissions and settings

-To manage item permissions or to configure item settings, choose **File** on the Action bar and choose either **Manage permissions** or **Settings**, as appropriate.
+To manage item permissions or to configure item settings, choose **File** on the Action bar and choose either **Manage permissions** or **Settings**.

 These options aren't available for auto-generated datasets.
 Got to the corresponding datamart to access settings and permissions management.
 ## Refresh data

+To refresh your data, configure scheduled refresh, or view refresh history (datamarts), select **Refresh** on the Action bar and select the desired option.

+The refresh option is not available for auto-generated datasets.
+Refresh for auto-generated datasets is managed through the corresponding datamart.

 ## Share

+To share the data item with other users in your organization, choose **Share** on the Action bar, or click the **Share button** in the Share this data section.

 ## Launch Analyze in Excel

+To pull your data into Analyze with Excel, select **Analyze with Excel** in the Action bar.

 ## View lineage and impact analysis

 ## Create reports and formatted tables
 ## Edit